nabajitbiswas-505/To-Do/README.md

 A clean, black‑and‑white task manager with a day/night toggle, custom accent colors, and smooth micro‑animations throughout.
 Built as a portfolio‑grade productivity app in the spirit of Todoist, Notion, and ClickUp.

 > **Status:** the frontend is fully functional as a client‑side prototype (auth, tasks, calendar, analytics, settings all work using `localStorage`).
-The Node/Express/MongoDB backend described below is scaffolded in the project structure but not yet implemented — see [Roadmap](#-roadmap).
+The Node/Express/MongoDB backend described below is scaffolded in the project structure but not yet implemented.

 ---

-## ✨ Highlights
+## Highlights

 - **True black & white base, one accent color** — light and dark themes built from the same token system, so nothing looks "re-skinned."
 - **Day/Night toggle** with no flash-of-wrong-theme on load, plus 4 selectable accent colors (amber, violet, teal, rose).